Impetus/jumbune/README.md

 ## Synopsis

-Jumbune is an open-source product built for analyzing Hadoop cluster and MapReduce jobs.
-It provides development & administrative insights of Hadoop based analytical solutions.
-It enables user to Debug, Profile, Monitor & Validate analytical solutions hosted on decoupled clusters.
+Jumbune is an open-source Big Data APM which helps to improve performance of Data operations on clouds: AWS, Azure, Google Cloud Platform and In-premise data centers.

 ## Website
 http://jumbune.org